duke-malaria-collaboratory/bistro_pipeline/README.md

 To check to see if everything is working okay, first do a "dry-run":
 ```
-conda activate euroformix # be sure you've activated the environment!
+conda activate bistro # be sure you've activated the environment!
 snakemake -n # dry-run
 ```